ArtemStrashko/end_to_end_mlops_project/README.md

 # Using deployed app.

 Once the project has been deployed with GitHub CI/CD, go the AWS EC2 manager, select your EC2 instance, select Security Groups, then click Edit inbound rules, click on add rule.
 Keep it Custup TCP add port `8080` and select `ip 0.0.0.0/0` and click on save rules.
-Now you can copy EC2 instance public ip and past it in your browser.
+Now you can copy EC2 instance public ip and past it in your browser and add the port `8080`, so you should past in your browser `<publick_ip_address>:8080`.
 The app is ready to be used.

-## More detailed info about the contents of this repo.
+### Misk.

+File `template.py` was used to generate the project structure.
+For building coding project templates you can try [cookiecutter](https://www.cookiecutter.io/).